Green Compass Projects Aim to Better Manage DC Stormwater

 DC Green Bank has closed on a $650,000 loan facility to finance the construction of a five-project portfolio of environmentally friendly infrastructure to better manage and clean stormwater runoff in Wards 5, 7, and 8 in Washington, D.C.

-The loan will enable Green Compass, a sustainable development company, to design, build, and operate five stormwater management and green infrastructure projects over the next year and a half.
+The loan will enable Green Compass, a sustainable development company, to design, build, and operate five stormwater management and green infrastructure projects over the next year and a half, according to a prepared statement.

-In total, the portfolio will cost around $1.5 million and deliver 147 new trees, as well as other plants and grasses, and preserve 52 existing trees.
-These additional trees and green spaces allow the ground to absorb more water after a rainstorm, resulting in less runoff entering D.C.’s sewers and waterways.
+The portfolio will cost around $1.5 million in total and deliver 147 new trees, as well as additional plants and grasses.
+It will also preserve 52 existing trees, per the company statement.
+Those new trees and green spaces will help the ground absorb more water post-storm, leaving less runoff for D.C.’s sewers and waterways.

-According to Hopson, when rainwater enters the sewer system, it becomes a costly waste product that flows directly into the Anacostia River, Rock Creek, and the Potomac River without treatment.
+According to the statement, “when rainwater enters the sewer system, it becomes a costly waste product that flows directly into the Anacostia River, Rock Creek, and the Potomac River without treatment.”

 “The investment will help communities that have historically not seen an equitable level of public investment and are likely to face increasing flood risks in the coming years due to climate change,” Hopson said.
 “In addition to providing cleaner water, cleaner air, and increasing resilience to flooding for communities in the District, these projects will also support the clean economy by delivering dozens of green jobs, including in construction, landscaping, groundskeeping, urban forestry, and engineering.”

-Construction of the first project is already underway in Ward 8.
-It is estimated that it will capture and filter more than 65,000 gallons of polluted runoff per storm as well as save more than $42,000 in costs for the site over 12 years.
+Construction of the first project is already in-progress in Ward 8, and is projected to capture and filter roughly 65,000 gallons of polluted runoff per storm and save the site more than $42,000 in costs over 12 years, per the statement.

 Keith Loria can be reached at kloria@commercialobserver.com.